 • collaborate with relevant expert stakeholders in and outside the country to turn the island and the stunning mangrove forests around it into a regional hub for ecological research, and to consider the possibility on how the island might be used as a pilot project for the rewilding of key species of wildlife that can eventually be scaled up to the rest of the country;

 • immediately cease repression against Cambodian environmental activists who have publicly spoken out for the conservation of the island as it currently is.
-We particularly call on you to free Thun Ratha, Long Kunthea and Phuon Keorasmey, the three recently-jailed Mother Nature Cambodia activists who were leading the campaign to protect the stunning island of Koh Kong.
+We particularly call on you to drop the charges against Thun Rotha, Long Kunthea, Phuon Keorasmey, Ly Chandaravuth, Yim Leanghy and Sun Rotha – the Mother Nature Cambodia activists who are leading the campaign to protect the stunning island of Koh Kong.

 Koh Kong IslandKoh Kong Island belongs to the province of the same name in western Cambodia.
 At 103 square kilometers, it is about twice the size of Manhattan, and has a coastline of 53 kilometers.